-RAD 1123 Patient Care and Education 3 Hours ---------- ---------------------------- --------- covers many basic subjects that are building blocks for the rest of the program.
+RAD 1123 Patient Care and Education 3 Hours

+This course will provide the student with an overview of Patient Care, Ethical and Legal Issues.
+It covers many basic subjects that are building blocks for the rest of the program.
 These subjects include ethical and legal aspects, interpersonal communication, infection control, physical assistance and transfer, medical emergencies, pharmacology, and contrast media.
 Prerequisite: RAD1114; 3 lecture credit hours.